 Facets are used for grouping documents based on some criteria, for example specific terms or date range.
-This topic explains how facets based on filters are used in Episerver Find.
+This topic explains how facets based on filters are used in Episerver Search & Navigation (formerly Episerver Find).

 A filter facet returns a count of all search results that match a filter.
 The filter can be an expression, as used with the Filter method, so can range from a single criterion to very complex criteria made up of multiple sub criteria.